Day

 invlast // switches to last used weapon

-// kill yourself in situations where you may be
+kill // kill yourself in situations where you may be stuck

 prone // prone